sharmajee499/my_Website/content/authors/admin/_index.md

 Couples of year ago, I saw the immense capability of **analytics**.
 So, I decided to make people see the power of data in **decision making** which could be applied to any domain.

 Personally, I am interested in solving **business and organizational** problem through the data-driven approaches.
 Pointing out as well as excluding **biases** on algorithmic decision making to promote ethics has always been my core value.

+Currently, I am on route to develop my knowledge around the data infrastructure solutions and Software Development.

 #### #NoRoomForAnyDiscrimination